If you need to change your enrolment for any reason you have a few options available to you.

 - You can apply for leave of absence to hold your place in your course for up to a year.
 This may give you time to assess your situation.

 - If you believe you could continue your studies if you had more support, there are counselling, medical and academic help services available.
 You can also consult with the Student Wellbeing Advisory Service.

-- If you wish to discontinue your studies you must withdraw from all your units and then request course withdrawal by sending an email to Curtin Connect to from your Curtin student email account.
+- If you wish to discontinue your studies you must withdraw from all your units and then request course withdrawal by sending an email to Curtin Connect from your Curtin student email account.

 Where a course withdrawal request is submitted after the last withdrawal via eStudent it will not be processed until after the official results publication date for the study period.

 If your ability to complete your units was affected by circumstances beyond your control you may be eligible to receive special consideration.
 For more details read the Refund and Remission of Fees page.